louis11-le/ai-book-seeker/README.md

 - Instantly answers common questions using a vector-based FAQ index (backend for chat, ElevenLabs for voice).
 - AI-powered, context-aware book recommendations with clear, human-style explanations.
 - Automated, accurate extraction of book details from PDF files using an AI agent crew.
-- Modular, feature-based backend for rapid development and real-world integrations (OpenAI, ElevenLabs, ChromaDB, etc.).
+- Modular, feature-based backend with LangGraph multi-agent workflow orchestration for rapid development and real-world integrations.

 **Example Interaction:**